 Regardless of whether you purchase insurance through the exchange or off-exchange, the annual open enrollment window applies, and special enrollment periods are necessary in order to enroll at any other time of the year.

-The COVID/American Rescue Plan special enrollment periods in 2021 are an exception to the normal rules, in that qualifying events are not necessary in order to use these enrollment windows.
+The COVID/American Rescue Plan special enrollment periods in 2021 are an exception to the normal rules, in that qualifying events were/are not necessary in order to use these enrollment windows.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health insurance marketplace updates are regularly cited by media who cover health reform and by other health insurance experts.